matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 **How to Wire Up Services in a Module World**

 - Add the Service to a module's 'providers' array.
-- Use '@injectable' decorator.
+- Use `@injectable` decorator.

 ### Subject Variations

-- Async Subject - Same as subject, but also doesn't emit any values unitil it is marked as 'complete'.
+- Async Subject: Same as subject, but also doesn't emit any values unitil it is marked as 'complete'.
 Only last value is emitted.
-- Behavior Subject - Same as subject, but also takes an initial 'seed' value.
+- Behavior Subject: Same as subject, but also takes an initial 'seed' value.
 New subscribers instantly get the most recent values.
-- Reply Subject - Same as subject, but also new subscribers instantly get sent all previously emitted values.
+- Reply Subject: Same as subject, but also new subscribers instantly get sent all previously emitted values.

 ```console
 npm install angular-notifier